ora0600/confluent-ksqldb-hands-on-workshop/labs/08_customer_object.md

     'transforms.unwrap.operation.header' = 'true'
 );
 ```
-Create the ksqlDB source streams
+The connectors created topics and sync the data from databases into topics.
+To do preprocessing in Kafka we need to create the ksqlDB source streams first.
+You can do this in cli or Confluent Control Center.
 ```bash
 ksql> SET 'auto.offset.reset' = 'earliest';
 ksql> CREATE STREAM ccustomers WITH (